HISTORY OF THE BAND

 Over recent years, the band has withdrawn from the pressure of the contesting arena and now one of our main objectives is in the organisation of and performing in high profile concerts in aid of local and regional charitable organisations.
 We can also be seen appearing at various community events.

-Whilst under the banner of Sir Richard Arkwright's Masson Mills Band, these concerts have generated around £100,000 since 2008 for local charities, which is a remarkable achievement.
-We intend to continue with this fund raising in 2012 and beyond.
+Whilst under the banner of Sir Richard Arkwright's Masson Mills Band, these concerts have generated around £150,000 since 2008 for local charities, which is a remarkable achievement.
+We intend to continue with this fund raising for local good causes.

 As well as raising money for charity, we are keen to involve children in our concerts, by coaching them in local schools and bringing them together as a massed choir, giving them the opportunity to perform at such events.